funkia/turbine/README.md

 ### Purely functional

 Turbine is purely functional.
 We mean that in the most strict sense of the term.
-In a Turbine app every single expression is pure.
+In a Turbine app, every single expression is pure.
 This gives a huge benefit in how easy it is to understand and maintain a Turbine app is.

 One benefit of the complete purity is that every function in Turbine supports what is called "referential transparency".
 This means that an